ausmartway/terraform-specialcustomer-project-module/README.md

 # terraform-specialcustomer-project-module
-A module that uses sub modules
+A module that uses sub modules from private module registry, and show how some details can be further abstractred.